jstrub3/speedrunner/readme.md

 seed data in the form of a csv can be used to init the databases, place in root and define file name in speedrunner_consts.py

+recommended to use Poster extension on Chrome for testing POST requests

 start the server by running the following command on the terminal: python .\speedrunner_server.py